belauzas/dead-server/README.md

 ## Install

 I **do not** recommend to install this package globally, because this might be an obstacle while working in a team.
-It's better to have it in your `package.json` file, so all team could use it without a hustle.
+It's better to have it in your `package.json` file, so all teams could use it without a hustle.

 **Npm way**